Math routines and best practice in the COVID times

 - Am I able to provide engaging tasks and experiences to leverage student thinking to move everyone’s mathematical reasoning forward?

-- Do my students have opportunity to engage in mathematical discourse with one another?
+- Do my students have the opportunity to engage in mathematical discourse with one another?

 - Do my students have access to manipulatives and different models to express their reasoning around our math focus?